mifki/dfremote-ios-help/notes.md

 ### Major Missing Stuff

-Routes, hauling, workshop profiles, stockpile-workshop links.
+Routes, hauling, workshop profiles, stockpile-workshop links

 ### Other Known Issues

-* Only two top levels of settings available for stockpiles.
+* Only top two levels of settings available for stockpiles
-* Designation priorities and automining are not supported.
+* Designation priorities and automining are not supported
-* Embarks larger than 5 embark tiles are not supported.
+* Embarks larger than 5 embark tiles are not supported
-* No creature graphics.
+* No creature graphics
-* Other minor things here and there that should not significantly affect gameplay.
+* Other minor things here and there that should not significantly affect gameplay